girishkumar9/ai-ml-cv/definitions.md

 - AWS Panoroma - Just a linux machine to deploy CV models (no model is provided by default)
 - Lambda Function - Used in generating bounding box around the objects recognized by the model (Code implemented here can be consumed and used in other apps)
 - AWS Grasshopper - Used to deploy models (used by panorama as well)
 - AWS Rekognition - Better model that runs in the cloud, less deployment needed as it is cloud deployed.
 No Machine Learning expertise needed.
-Models be re-trained via custom labels with removes the learning curve involved with Machine Learning.
+Models be re-trained via custom labels which removes the learning curve involved with Machine Learning.
 Less infrastructure costs.